ebba-eliasson/dds-gui-poc/README.md

 - Documentation for PyQt6 was generally hard to navigate and understand.
 - Using the widgets was relatively straight forward.
 - The styling was a bit more difficult to understand.
+- Final code has good readability (better than tkinter for example, in my opinion)
+- Feels possible to make a nice looking UI with PyQt6

 ## Textualize